 When you’re having a rest day, for example, you need to really make sure that you’re getting good levels of nutrients from fruit and vegetables.
 At the same time, you need to consume protein for muscle mass and healthy fats for recovery.
 Everything you eat has a huge part to play if you want to build strength and recover properly.

 Even after all the above, it’s always important to be able to measure your progression.
 Every fitness goal has different ways of making sure that this is done.
 Strength training is no different.
 Strength training has huge advantages over other styles.
 The one-rep maximum or the general performance of whatever you are trying to improve is where the answers lie.

 The more you can lift than when you first started, the further you will have come.
 This is what it’s all about at the end of the day.
 Unless you are single exercise performance specific, make sure that you track your progress across the board!
 One exercise is not enough for a full-body improvement!

 Ultimately, you need to remember that strength is performance-based.
 It’s a complex training style that reflects almost entirely on your improvement rather than body tracking.
 That means you should be looking at the weights you can move and the effect your training is having on your body.

 This is the biggest factor of strength.
-You are putting huge stress on your body when you start to lift larger and larger weights too, so remember that your recovery is just as important, if not more so than your training.
+You are putting huge stress on your body when you start to lift larger weights too, so remember that your recovery is just as important, if not more so, than your training.
 Eat well, rest right, and you’ll see your work pay off soon enough.
 Safety is paramount, though, and this is one of the easiest goals to land yourself an injury.